Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Defenses to Grand Theft

-The law on grand theft is broader than most think, meaning there’s room for accidents and misunderstanding which could potentially lead to false accusations.
-For instance, if you were to lease expensive electronics and you miss a demand letter to return it, it could lead to a grand theft charge.
+The law on grand theft is broader than most think, meaning there’s room for accidents and misunderstandings which could potentially lead to false accusations.
+For instance, if you were to lease expensive electronics and you miss a demand letter to return it, it could lead to a grand theft charge as you are using property lawfully belonging to another with the intent to deprive them of their own use of that property, even if such intent was not necessarily malicious.

-The prosecution must prove all elements of a grand theft offense to prosecute a defendant.
-Even if you have already been arrested and charged with grand theft, it does not mean you are immediately guilty.
+It’s important to establish that even if you have already been arrested and charged with grand theft, it does not mean you are immediately guilty.
 By hiring an experienced defense attorney, you can discuss whether any of the following defenses are applicable to your case:

-As each criminal case will vary in its specific details, it is important to speak with a knowledgeable Tallahassee defense attorney to discuss your options for defense.
+As each case will vary in its specific details, it’s highly advisable to speak with a knowledgeable Tallahassee defense attorney to discuss your options for defense.

 Pumphrey Law | Tallahassee Grand Theft Attorney